tayrotayro/interview-client/README.md

 ## 1. Create a folder in your file system

-- create a folder in your file system that you can clone both repos.
+- create a folder in your file system that you can clone both repos too.

 ## 2. Open 2 terminals